 Red arrow pointing downwards

-• The piece of metal that slots into the door frame is called the latch plate.
+• The piece of metal that slots into the door frame is called the latch plate (or face plate).

 • First of all close the door so that the latch touches the frame, and then use a pencil to mark its position on the door frame; this will give you the height of the latch plate.